 “I was only talking to my mate, Yldoseh.”
 He squawked feebly as he scuttled sideways to pick up his commset keeping a close eye on the pilot in case she tried anything else.

 “Giving our position away to the enemy.”
 See’Enth countered hotly.

 “What?
 What enemy?”
 In spite of what had happened, Wootjan-Oo didn’t feel at war with the Humans.

 “It’s their technology, you idiot.
 They can listen in and triangulate your position.”
-See’Enth explained as she snatched Wootjan-Oo’s commset and, to his dismay, crushed it underfoot before dragging him to the cockpit and standing him in front of the screen.
+See’Enth explained as she snatched Wootjan-Oo’s commset and, to his dismay, crushed it underfoot before dragging him to the bridge and standing him in front of the forward screen.
 Outside he could see land vehicles, fliers, aero bikes, groups of humans in pressure suits and dust-proofed mechs in pools of light ranged along the perimeter of the airstrip.
 They all appeared to be holding weapons of some sort.

 “Does that look friendly to you?”
 See’Enth asked Wootjan-Oo sharply.
 “They’re the ones who shot at P’Gelyn.”

 “Oh.”
 Wootjan-Oo gave up.
 See’Enth was right.
 He might not see Yldoseh for a long time.

 Arden’s ‘few minutes’ turned out to be more like half an hour.
 When he finally appeared at the door, camera in hand, he offered his apologies.
 He had never been in an enclosed space where Shallens outnumbered Humans and Mechs and felt uneasy but was determined not to let it show.